Frequently Asked Questions

 How much water can I collect off my roof?

-Per every 1,000 square feet of roof space, nearly 600 gallons of water can be collected from one inch of rainfall.
+Per every 1,000 square feet of roof space, about 600 gallons of water can be collected from one inch of rainfall.
 For example, if you have a 4,000 square foot roof, you can expect to collect up to 2,400 gallons from one inch of rainfall.

 Do I need gutters?